bcbeidel/programmers-book-club/clean-code/chapter-3.md

 > TO RenderPageWithSetupsAndTeardowns, we check to see whether the page is a test page and if so, we include the setups and teardowns.
 In either case we render the page in HTML.

 * Contain a single level of abstraction
     * Each method should read like a narrative, where each subsequent call is a 'single step' down into the story rather than a giant leap.
 * Avoids switch statements
     * Switch statements inherently mean that a function is doing multiple things.
 If you have to use a switch statement, try embedding the switch statement to generate one of a group of polymorphic classes (polymorphism).
 The example in the text uses employees who are paid in various ways and have different pay methods.
 Ultimately this is encouraging the logic that differentiates the employees to be buried in the final classes, rather than maintained at the higher level of inheritance.

-##### Avoid Switch Statments - Bad Example (p.
+### Avoid Switch Statements - Bad Example (p.
 38)

 ``` Java
 public Money calculatePay(Employee e)
 throws InvalidEmployeeType {